watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 ~~~
 {: #current-srv6-sfc title="Current SRv6 SFC"}

-Native SFC provides services within an SR domain by using the SR-aware network function.
+Native SFC provides services within an SR domain by using the SR-aware function.
 This eliminates forwarding by the SFC Proxy and improves forwarding efficiency compared to the current SRv6 SFC.

-This architecture allows the SRv6-aware function to leverage the SRv6 ecosystem, allowing FRR and other protection and anycast mechanisms to be used without modification.
+This architecture allows the SR-aware function to leverage the SRv6 ecosystem, allowing FRR and other protection and anycast mechanisms to be used without modification.
 Thus, high fault tolerance and SRv6 native redundancy can be achieved.

 In addition, the Native SFC architecture enables comprehensive management of SRv6 SFCs by the SRv6 Native SFC Controller.
-This enables management of SRv6-aware network functions as Service Segments, construction and per-flow provisioning of SFCs, and LinkState and metric collection for path calculation.
+This enables management of SR-aware functions as Service Segments, construction and per-flow provisioning of SFCs, and LinkState and metric collection for path calculation.

 # Data Plane
 The Data Plane is designed as follows:

-* Provide SRv6-aware network service functions: to achieve in-network processing with SRv6, the data plane utilizes End.AN to handle SR-aware network service functions.
+* Provide SR-aware network service functions: to achieve in-network processing with SRv6, the data plane utilizes End.AN to handle SR-aware network service functions.
 * Represent the service function chain as an SR Policy: achieving SFC and QoS requirements through the Segment List.
 * Applying SR Policy per flow: classifies the target flow and adopts SR policy at SR source nodes using PBR.
 * Allow user-defined behavior extensions: allows user-defined functions using End.AN to improve the programmability of SRv6 network services.
 Abstraction of behavior implementation using AN reduces implementation costs compared to user-defined behavior.

-XXX: End.ANのfunctionの内容はbase-set|main-setとして考えられるFW/IPS/IDS/NAT/DPI以外にもuser-defined(RFC8986で記載)なfunctionsを定義する余地を入れ込みたい(e.g. Video Processing), like End.AN.VideoPinP, → service segment としての抽象化と，それによるプログラマビリティの向上について書いてみた．
+It minimizes nodes and reduces addresses, hostnames, and other resources.

 {{!RFC7665}} outlines a procedure in which each packet is classified by the service classification function, then forwarded to the Service Function Forwarder, and subsequently delivered to a specific network service function.
 In the SRv6 native SFC architecture, the SRv6 SR source node classifies the flow and forwards it to a specific SRv6 Service Function Node by specifying a Segment List that represents a particular SFC.